 Context and Function Inside Rich Therapeutic Exchange

-Think back to the last time when you felt fulfilled after a session with a client.
-A time when both you and the client walked out of the session feeling inspired and confident.
+Think back to the last time you felt fulfilled after a session with a client.
+A time when you both left feeling inspired and confident.

-What was the special factor that made that particular session so life-affirming?
+What special factor made that particular session so life-affirming?

 Did you remember the correct exercises?
-Answer your client’s questions in the perfect way?
+Answer your client’s questions perfectly?

 Or was it something else — something deeper — that made the time with your client so meaningful?

-But while theories and exercises can be memorized and practiced, this third, more abstract component of ACT can be difficult to grasp.
+But while theories and exercises can be memorized and applied through techniques, this third, more abstract component of ACT can feel more like a dance.

-This piece of the ACT puzzle — called the “therapeutic stance” — has more to do with your presence and energy than with concepts or protocols.
+This critical piece of the ACT puzzle has more to do with your own presence and therapeutic stance than with concepts or protocols.